codepath/android_guides/Fragment-Navigation-Drawer.md

             return super.onOptionsItemSelected(item);
 	}

+        // Called when activity start-up is complete after `onStart()`
-        // Make sure this is the method with just `Bundle` as the signature
+        // NOTE!
+Make sure to override the method with only a single `Bundle` argument
 	@Override
 	protected void onPostCreate(Bundle savedInstanceState) {
             super.onPostCreate(savedInstanceState);